gdraheim/docker-systemctl-replacement/README.md

 commands to bring up services for further configuration and testing.

-This script can also be run as PID 1 of a docker container (i.e. the main "CMD") where it will automatically bring up all enabled services in the "multi-user.target" and where it will reap all zombies from background processes in the container.
+This script can also be run as docker-init of a docker container (i.e. the main "CMD" on PID 1) where it will automatically bring up all enabled services in the "multi-user.target" and where it will reap all zombies from background processes in the container.
 When running a "docker stop" on such a container it will also bring down all configured services correctly before exit.